-The last record was 7.32 seconds, originally set by Iuliia Kaplina of Poland in 2017 and matched in 2018 by Anouck Jaubert of France.
+The last record was 7.32 seconds, originally set by Iuliia Kaplina of Russia in 2017 and matched in 2018 by Anouck Jaubert of France.
 Kaplina had set the previous eight Women's Speed Climbing World Records, improving consistently from 7.85 in 2013.
 This new record is a big jump, and it is very likely that YiLing Song will go on to break her own record this year.
 Kaplina and others are also contenders for a new world record, though the strongest speed climbers are less likely to take medals as the competition is in the combined format.

 Update 25th October 2019: The Female Speed Climbing World Record has just been broken.
 In a final featuring YiLing Song and Aries Susanti Rahayu, YiLing Song fell early and Aries broke the record with 6.995 seconds.